Welcome to Saint Elizabeth Ann Seton Parish

 We are delighted that you have chosen to join us!

-and for the consolation of her family.
+and for the consolation of their families.